BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Introduction

-An example of motivated models predicting $\ell$-dependent birefringence is \textit{Early Dark Energy} (EDE)~\cite{Karwal2016}.
+An example of motivated models predicting $\ell$ dependent birefringence is early dark energy (EDE)~\cite{Karwal2016}.
 EDE posits a dynamical scalar field that becomes non-negligible around the epoch of matter-radiation equality.
 The model is characterized by three primary parameters: the maximum fractional energy density $f_{\mathrm{EDE}}$, the critical redshift $z_c$ at which this density is peaked, and the initial field displacement $\theta_i$~\cite{Herold2022,Smith2021,Reeves2023}.
 The field quickly diminishes during recombination from $z\approx1200$ to $z\approx900$, leaving minimal impact at late times, and modifies the expansion history in a way that can raise the value of $H_0$ inferred from the CMB, potentially alleviating the Hubble tension~\cite{Herold2022,HeroldThesis2023,Poulin2023}.

-If the EDE field is a pseudoscalar axion-like particle coupled to electromagnetism via a Chern--Simons interaction, it induces a rotation of CMB polarization.
+If the EDE field is a pseudoscalar axionlike particle coupled to electromagnetism via a Chern-Simons interaction, it induces a rotation of CMB polarization.
 The Lagrangian includes a term that gives rise to this effect:

 where $g$ is the axion-photon coupling constant, $\phi$ is the EDE field, and $\tilde{F}^{\mu\nu}$ is the dual electromagnetic field tensor~\cite{Finelli2009,Nakagawa2023}.